mxbrk/Project-Euler-Solution/README.md

 java Problem1
 ```
 ## Suggestions for improvement
-Since the project euler problems are also mae to improve your own coding skills, let me know if I can improve my solution.
+Since the project euler problems are also made to improve your own coding skills, let me know if I can improve my solutions.
 To do so, just open an issue :)